soulfx/gmusic-playlist.js/README.md

 in addition to playlists, the entire personal library will also be exported into a playlist called Library.

+## known issues

+although there is a [greasemonkey addon](https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/) for firefox this script is only compatible with chrome for now.

 ## see also